-Crispy, juicy Chicken Milanese is pan-fried to perfection and makes a lovely meal with a salad in just 25 minutes.
+The classic Italian recipe!
+Chicken Milanese is crispy but juicy, pan-fried to perfection.
+It makes an elegant meal with a salad in just 25 minutes.

-This delicious breaded chicken dish is juicy and crunchy and fairly simple to prepare.
-I turn chicken breasts in thinner cutlet pieces, bread them, and quickly pan fry them.
-It’s delicious on its own with a salad or simple veggie side dish, or use it as the base for chicken Parmesan or make it into a tasty chicken sandwich.
+This delicious breaded chicken dish is tender inside, crunchy outside, and fairly simple to prepare.
+I turn chicken breasts into thinner cutlet pieces, bread them, and quickly pan-fry them.
+It’s delicious on its own with a salad or simple veggie side dish, or use it as the base for chicken Parmesan, or make it into a tasty chicken sandwich.

 Scroll down to read more about how it all comes together or click here to jump straight down to the recipe.